Emacs minor mode for editing and browsing Java source code

 To find where in the source code an identifier is declared, jtags uses tags table files generated by the etags program.
 Included in the jtags package, is a function that automatically runs the etags program, and updates all the tags table files.
 You can also type C-c , to update only the tags table file for the project you are working on.

-Download the latest version of jtags-mode here.
-The package is available as a zip file, and as a gzipped tar file.
+Download the latest release version of jtags-mode here.
 Installation notes are included within the Emacs Lisp file itself.
+If you are using GNU Emacs 24 or later, you can also download and install jtags-mode from MELPA.